chrisfinlay/tabascal/README.md

 sim-vis -h
 ```

-Downstream analysis such as flagging, RFI subtraction, imaging, and soource extraction can be performed through such configuration files as well.
+Downstream analysis such as flagging, RFI subtraction, imaging, and source extraction can be performed through such configuration files as well.
 This is currently still in development where the `tabascal` RFI subtraction algorithm itself is not yet publically available.
 However, a full end to end analysis pipeline is available.
-Individual portions can be accessed through the command line scripts: `flag-data`, `image`, and  `src-extract`.
+Individual portions can be accessed through the command line scripts: `flag-data`, `image`, and  `src-extract`, with example configs in [tabascal/analysis/yaml_configs/target](tabascal/analysis/yaml_configs/target).
 All three of these can be perfomed in a single command line script by using `extract`.
 See the help documentation of these scripts for further details.

 ## Documentation